greenfork/kisa/CONFIGURATION_DESIGN.md

 6. Some commands may take an argument
 7. Some keys might be in a foreign language
 8. Keys can execute multiple commands at a time
+9. Multiple commands executed with a single key might need to have special handling in cases when we want to repeat or undo the command
-9. Keys can have documentation for interactive help
+10. Keys can have documentation for interactive help

 Point (3) will be addressed in Scopes section.
 All other points are demonstrated below using zzz file format: